 Our Principal, Mr Ugur Nedim, has over 20 years of experience in criminal defence and has been recognised by the Law Society of New South Wales as an Accredited Criminal Law Specialist since 2005.

 Only a small proportion of criminal lawyers are recognised as Accredited Specialists, and Mr Nedim has consistently maintained this highly coveted certification for more than 15 years.

-Mr Nedim has defended over two dozen murder trials achieving outstanding success, has represented clients in the most serious drug importation and supply cases in Australia (including the nation’s largest-ever heroin importation case, where all three of his clients were found not guilty, while the remaining three co-accused – represented by other criminal law firms – were found guilty), dozens of serious sexual assault cases, complex fraud cases, armed robberies and many other serious and complex criminal case in Parramatta courts.
+Our profession-leading defence team has successfully defended dozens of murder trials over the years, has represented clients in the most serious drug importation and supply cases in Australia (including the nation’s largest-ever heroin importation case, where all three of our clients were found not guilty, while the remaining three co-accused – represented by other criminal law firms – were found guilty), hundreds of serious sexual assault cases, complex fraud cases, armed robberies and many other serious and complex criminal case in Parramatta courts.

 Our Parramatta criminal lawyers consistently manage to have cases withdrawn when other firms advise clients to plead guilty and to achieve not guilty verdicts where the prosecution evidence appears at first instance to be insurmountable.

 These results are achieved through developing and implementing effective defence strategies, harnessing our network of experts in a range of fields and fighting for positive outcomes.

 Our Parramatta offices are located at Suite 3, 27 Hunter Street – across the road from the Justice Precinct Carpark.

 If you are going to court, we offer a free first conference with one of our experienced criminal lawyers in Parramatta who will explain your options and the best way forward.